 “We were constantly coming into situations where the health system just didn't work for us,” Tom said.
 “It made me wonder what other families in our similar situation were doing and whether they were having the same kind of experiences.
 At the time, I worked on an innovation team at United, was able to get the support to examine other families like ours and found out that, in fact, that was exactly what was happening.”

-Tom’s findings led to a conversation with Chris Carlson, UnitedHealthcare senior vice president of complex health solutions, who helped bring the program to life.
+These findings led to the creation of the complex health solutions team that helped bring the program to life.
 Since its inception, the Special Needs Initiative has helped more than 100,000 families.